ArcGIS StoryMaps

 Slate: Inspired by newspapers and print media, Slate evokes a journalistic tone pairing using serif fonts with bold color tones.
 It’s great for stories about current events, historical explainers, or other newsy items.

 Font pairings: The two main types of typographies in StoryMaps are that of a story’s title and headings, and that of its paragraph text.
-For now, storytellers have a preset list of 21 different fonts to pick from (the StoryMaps team has made increasing the font selection a priority, so stay tuned); mix and match until you arrive at a pairing that works best for your story, and fiddle with the default text coloring, too.
+Storytellers have a preset list of 32 different fonts to pick from, and if that’s not enough, the full library of Google Fonts (over 1,000 more fonts) is at your disposal as well.
+Mix and match until you arrive at a pairing that works best for your story, and fiddle with the default text coloring, too (an in-app contrast checker will keep you aware of whether your text color choices are legible against your story background color).

 For step-by-step instructions on using the theme builder, follow this tutorial.
 Also be sure to check out this blog post for helpful tips on how to put together strong, aesthetically pleasing themes.